Get started with Fortnox to HubSpot sync app

 When Fortnox orders to HubSpot orders is enabled in App settings, the app can create or update HubSpot Order records from Fortnox orders discovered via the scheduled fetch job (optional env REPEATABLE_JOB_ORDERS_TO_HUBSPOT_PATTERN).

-After the HubSpot Order is created or updated, the app links it to that Deal and adds the same Contact, Company, and Line item associations as the Deal (so the Order mirrors the Deal’s CRM relationships).
+If the Fortnox order Remarks contain HUBSPOT_DEAL_ID:<dealId> (this marker is added when a Fortnox offer is created from a HubSpot Quote, and may carry over when the offer becomes an order in Fortnox), the app also links the HubSpot Order to that Deal and adds the same Contact, Company, and Line item associations as the Deal (so the Order mirrors the Deal’s CRM relationships).

 Mappings: